surosh-khaliqi/it-infrastructure-portfolio-lab/phase2-servers/02-build-log.md

 ### Dynamic DNS registration

 Initial leases showed `DnsRegistration: Complete` but no A records appeared in the zone.
-Root cause was a missing DHCP-to-DNS credential (see Issue 8).
+In this build, registration began working after explicit DHCP-to-DNS credentials were configured (see Issue 8).
 After:

 ```powershell
 Set-DhcpServerDnsCredential -Credential (Get-Credential)